Category Archives: Illinois

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically checked, or an item that is being split, will certainly require a survey to locate the brand-new edges and whole lot lines in Illinois, which should be completely marked so they will certainly never end up being shed.
+Land that has actually never been specifically surveyed, or a piece that is being divided, will require a survey to situate the brand-new edges and also great deal lines in Illinois, which need to be completely noted so they will never end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.